-We have transformed Bird Street, a disused space off Oxford Street, into the world’s first ‘Smart Street’.
+We transformed Bird Street, a disused space off Oxford Street, into the world’s first ‘Smart Street’.

-This pilot project, which is being funded through Transport for London’s Future Streets incubator scheme along with the Marylebone Low Emission Neighbourhood following a successful application by New West End Company, provides a welcome oasis of sustainability and innovation for visitors, workers and shoppers in the West End.
+The pilot project, which was funded through Transport for London’s Future Streets incubator scheme along with the Marylebone Low Emission Neighbourhood following a successful application by New West End Company, provided a welcome oasis of sustainability and innovation for visitors, workers and shoppers in the West End.

-The tech-friendly, traffic-free hub off Oxford Street has been transformed with a range of cutting edge sustainable technologies, including PaveGen technology, which generates electricity from pedestrian movement, and Airlite’s revolutionary air purifying paint.
+The tech-friendly, traffic-free hub off Oxford Street was transformed with a range of cutting edge sustainable technologies, including PaveGen technology, which generates electricity from pedestrian movement, and Airlite’s revolutionary air purifying paint.

-The new space will also feature a curated collection of pop-ups, delivered in partnership with Appear Here, to further transform the street with a revolving mix of cutting edge fashion, technology and alfresco dining.
+The new space also featured a curated collection of pop-ups, delivered in partnership with Appear Here, to further transform the street with a revolving mix of cutting edge fashion, technology and alfresco dining.

 For more information on the Bird Street transformation project, contact Lucy Turnbull on firstname.lastname@example.org